Measurement compatibility in multiparameter quantum interferometry: Introduction

 The HCRB is established taking the most powerful possible measurements~\cite{guctua2006local,kahn2009local,massar1995optimal,yamagata2013quantum,yang2019attaining}, but there exist instances in which simpler strategies are sufficient to closely saturate it~\cite{roccia2017entangling,vidrighin2014joint}.
-However, these are rather exceptional cases, and the typical situation in the typical times is that feasible measurements, foremost non-collective ones, are far from its saturation~\cite{das2024holevo,conlon2208gap}, hence the importance of finding relevant figures of merit.
+However, these are rather exceptional cases, and the typical situation in the typical times is that feasible measurements, foremost non-collective ones, are far from its saturation~\cite{das2025holevo,conlon2208gap}, hence the importance of finding relevant figures of merit.
 In this article we draw inspiration from the Belliardo-Giovannetti ratio to devise a quantity that captures compatibility in a quantum interferometer.
-Our findings illustrate how attributing different weights to the different parameters translates to their compatibility when phase is estimated together with loss or phase diffusion.
-Our findings provide guidelines for inspecting the important issue of compatibility in practical cases.
+Here, we consider the double homodyne measurement and photon counting performed on an important class of two-mode multiphoton state with a fixed photon number as the probe~\cite{Holland93Interferometric}.
+Our results extend previous work~\cite{jayakumar2024quantum} devoted to the same scheme that demonstrated that these probes are not subject to an informational trade-off relation~\cite{massar1995optimal,vidrighin2014joint} holding for two-dimensional probes.
+This article, instead, addresses the distinct issue of compatibility.
+The examples are physically motivated and represent instances of strong fundamental incompatibility (phase and loss estimation~\cite{crowley2014tradeoff}) and weak fundamental compatibility (phase and dephasing~\cite{vidrighin2014joint}).
+Our present findings illustrate how attributing different weights to the different parameters translates to their compatibility when phase is estimated together with loss or phase diffusion.
+Our results provide guidelines for inspecting the important issue of compatibility in practical cases.